 - Suitable for or retention in national security positions as defined in 5 CFR 732;

 - Eligible for or retention in positions requiring access to classified information under Executive Order 12968;

 - Eligible for employment or retention as a Federal employee, Federal contractor or military personnel.

 When use is necessary, the SF 86A is used in lieu of blank paper as a continuation of the form with which its use is associated and not for any unique purpose exclusive from the associated form.

 Comments are particularly invited on:

-- Whether this collection of information is necessary for the proper performance of functions of the U.S. OPM and its Federal Investigative Services Division, which administers background investigations;
+- Whether this collection of information is necessary for the proper Start Printed Page 35422performance of functions of the U.S. OPM and its Federal Investigative Services Division, which administers background investigations;

 - Whether our estimate of the public burden of this collection is accurate, and based on valid assumptions and methodology;